aws-controllers-k8s/examples/usecases/event-driven-pipeline/README.md

 ![virtual cluster](img/vc-sfn.png)

-### Create a S3 bucket and upload data
+### Create an S3 bucket and upload data
-Next, let’s create a S3 bucket for storing Spark pod templates and sample data.
+Next, let’s create an S3 bucket for storing Spark pod templates and sample data.
 *Note*: Please change the bucket name in `s3.yaml` as well as in `eventbridge.yaml` and `sfn.yaml`.
 You also need to update `upload-inputdata.sh` and `upload-spark-scripts.sh` with the new bucket name.
 If you don’t see the bucket got created, you can check the log from the ACK S3 controller pod for details.
 The error is mostly caused by a bucket with the same name already existing.